-The Public Trustee administers estates of deceased Manitobans where there is no one else willing, capable and appropriate to do so.
+The Public Guardian and Trustee administers estates of deceased Manitobans where there is no one else willing, capable and appropriate to do so.
 The specific circumstances include the following:

 "Administrator" is the term describing anyone who is granted legal authority to administer an estate.
 "Executor" is the term describing anyone who is given authority under a will to administer an estate.
 Administrators and executors perform similar functions.
 The difference in their titles is due to the different ways they receive their authority.

-The Public Trustee administers estates of people who die in Manitoba and there is no one else willing or able to do it.
-The Public Trustee is an administrator of last resort and does not actively seek to administer estates.
+The Public Guardian and Trustee administers estates of people who die in Manitoba and there is no one else willing or able to do it.
+The Public Guardian and Trustee is an administrator of last resort and does not actively seek to administer estates.
 The office encourages other appropriate people to serve as administrators.

-Many estates are already known to The Public Trustee's Office because it was looking after the deceased's affairs during his or her lifetime.
-In addition, estates may be referred to The Public Trustee by:
+Many estates are already known to The Public Guardian and Trustee's Office because it was looking after the deceased's affairs during his or her lifetime.
+In addition, estates may be referred to The Public Guardian and Trustee by:

 - the Medical Examiner's Office